BRAIN-TO/GIRFReco.jl/paper/paper.md

 However, the aforementioned complexity of the image reconstruction task for spiral MRI currently necessitates the integration of tools from multiple of these software suites, in order to establish a performant and comprehensive image reconstruction workflow [@veldmann_opensource_2022].
 With each tool being developed in different programming languages (C for BART, C++ for Gadgetron, MATLAB for MRecon, etc.), extending such an image reconstruction pipeline then requires cross-language expertise, adding significant overhead and complexity to development.
 This presents a significant barrier to efficient and reproducible image reconstruction and limits software accessibility and sustainability, especially for users without software engineering background.

-The programming language Julia [@bezanson_julia_2017] provides a solution to this multiple-language problem by using a high-level interface to low-level compiled code, i.e., enabling fast prototyping with limited resources in an academic setting, while delivering performant execution times without code rewriting, all within a single developing environment.
+The programming language Julia [@bezanson_julia_2017] provides a solution to this multiple-language problem by using a high-level interface to low-level compiled code, i.e., enabling fast prototyping with limited resources in an academic setting, while delivering performant execution times without code rewriting, all within a single development environment.

 In this work, we introduce `GIRFReco.jl` (initial version presented at the annual meeting of ISMRM 2022 [@jaffray_opensource_2022]), which implements an end-to-end, self-contained processing and image reconstruction pipeline for spiral MR data completely in Julia.
 Based on the established `MRIReco.jl` package, `GIRFReco.jl` incorporates model-based corrections [@sutton_fast_2003;@wilm_higher_2011;@wilm_diffusion_2015;@vannesjo_image_2016] to achieve high-quality spiral MRI reconstructions.
 Specifically, this reconstruction pipeline combines several major steps: (1) ESPIRiT coil sensitivity map estimation [@uecker_espirit-eigenvalue_2014]; (2) Robust off-resonance (B<sub>0</sub>) map estimation [@funai_regularized_2008;@lin_fessler_fieldmapestimation3d_2020]; (3) GIRF Correction to the theoretical non-Cartesian k-space trajectory [@vannesjo_gradient_2013;@vannesjo_image_2016]; (4) Iterative non-Cartesian MRI reconstruction with off-resonance correction [@pruessmann_advances_2001;@knopp_iterative_2009].
 Considering software reusability and sustainability, (1) and (4) of the abovementioned steps are handled by `MRIReco.jl`, a comprehensive modular open-source image reconstruction toolbox in Julia.
 Step (2), the B<sub>0</sub> map estimation, was developed as a Julia package `MRIFieldmaps.jl` by the original authors [@lin_fessler_fieldmapestimation3d_2020] with our contribution of implementing an alternative algorithm [@funai_regularized_2008] in Julia.
 Finally, we implemented step (3), the GIRF correction, in an original Julia package `MRIGradients.jl` [@jaffray_opensource_2022], porting and refactoring the MATLAB code of the original authors [@vannesjo_girfmatlab_2020].